MileHacker Logo

 China-Specific Must-Haves

-• VPN Subscription: Absolutely necessary for getting to many international online platforms and apps (Google, Facebook, WhatsApp).
+• VPN Subscription: Absolutely necessary for accessing many international websites and apps (Google, Facebook, WhatsApp).
 Install and test before arrival.

-• Translation App: A reliable translation app (Pleco, Google Translate's offline feature packs) on your phone is a very good idea.
+• Translation App: A reliable translation app (Pleco, Google Translate with offline packs) on your phone is highly advisable.

 • Specific Dietary Snacks: Bring familiar snacks if you have particular dietary restrictions; specialized options might be hard to find.